top of page

 Conclusion

-Palpitations are often harmless, but they can sometimes indicate an underlying heart problem such as an arrhythmia, valve disease, or coronary artery disease.
-Understanding the pattern of symptoms and seeking appropriate assessment helps ensure that any serious causes are identified early.
-If you are concerned or just curious you can contact us at Heartsure using our form submission, or call our clinic on 0208 255 5999.
+Palpitations are common and often harmless, but they can sometimes indicate underlying heart problems such as arrhythmias, valve disease, or coronary artery disease.
+Understanding the pattern of symptoms and seeking appropriate assessment ensures that any serious causes are identified early.

 bottom of page